 - They meet the CALM requirements for participating in our work experience program (getting this out of the way before high school enables students to become eligible for earning extra credits from Work Experience as soon as possible)

 How Many Options Classes Will I Get In Grade 10?

 Most Grade 10’s will have two options classes unless you take CALM over the summer, in which case you get three options.

 PE 10 is mandatory and is not considered an option until Grade 11 / 12.

 What Can I Do To Fit In At High School?

 We proudly advocate that our school is a friendly and welcoming place.
 If you smile and say, “Hello” a lot, you’ll have friends in no time.
 To ease this process, we have a group that welcomes newcomers and offers ‘settling in’ opportunities.

 What Resources Are Available For Helping My Child Plan Learning Options?

 How Do I Get Answers To Other Questions?

-Contact your School Counselors.
+Contact your School Counsellors.